x

 Gov. Abbott’s push to clear the voter rolls

 Just a month ago, Gov. Greg Abbott touted the state’s removal of about 1 million people from the voter rolls since 2021.
 A large majority of that number included voters who had died or moved out of Texas.
-Abbott said about 6,500 of those were potential non-citizens.
+Abbott said about 6,500 of those were potential noncitizens.

-Since Abbott’s announcement and now Paxton’s, several advocacy groups have been worried about the timing of this potential voter roll purge.
+Since Abbott’s announcement and now following Paxton’s, several advocacy groups have been worried about the timing of this potential voter roll purge.

 “Federal law actually requires that there should be some types of routine cleaning of voter rolls and making sure that they're accurate,” Harris said.
 “However, federal law, the National Voter Registration Act, prevents any mass voter purges from happening within 90 days of an election, which we are well within.”